telerik/blazor-docs/components/datetimepicker/events.md

 | --- | --- |
 | `IsCancelled` | Set the `IsCancelled` property to `true` to cancel the closing of the popup. |

+## to do - the calednar does not close - why - should it works like this
 ````CSHTML
 @* Cancel the OnClose event based on a condition *@